 The honey locust, Gleditsia triacanthos, is a fast growing, deciduous tree native to the central US.

-Bright green foliage gives way to autumnal yellow.
+It produces seed pods that mature in the fall, and bright green foliage gives way to autumnal yellow.

-According to an article by Robert J. Warren, from the Department of Biology at Buffalo State University, the honey locust was cultivated by the Cherokee for its medicinal and culinary properties.
+According to an article by Robert J. Warren, from the Department of Biology at Buffalo State University, the honey locust was cultivated by the Cherokee people for its medicinal and culinary properties.

-This fast growing ornamental tree can reach a lofty 90 feet tall at maturity.
+This fast-growing ornamental tree can reach a lofty 90 feet tall at maturity.
 It thrives in average soil, and is drought, salt, and heat tolerant.

 Young specimens provide a nasty barrier, and as it matures, the trunk will show no mercy to opportunist climbers.

 Caspian locust thrives in full sun and well-draining, but average soil.